artefactual/atom-docs/user-manual/data-templates/isad-template.rst

    :alt: An image of the data entry fields in the Description control area

-   The data entry fields for the Description control are in the ISAD(G) template, including Description identifier, Institution identidier, Rules or conventions, Status, Level of detail, Dates of creation, revision and deletion, Language(s), Script(s), Sources and Archivist's notes.
+   The data entry fields for the Description control are in the ISAD(G) template, including Description identifier, Institution identifier, Rules or conventions, Status, Level of detail, Dates of creation, revision and deletion, Language(s), Script(s), Sources and Archivist's notes.